The Outer Stellar Halos of Galaxies: how Radial Merger Mass Deposition, Shells and Streams depend on Infall-Orbit Configurations: Introduction

 \citet{Johnston2008} already showed that the appearance of shells and streams is a good tracer for the merger history of galaxies, as they strongly depend on accretion time and angular momentum properties of the merger event.
 Recently, \citet{Pop2017} have shown from hydrodynamical cosmological simulations that shells appear around 18\% of their massive galaxies and are usually made through merger events with mass ratios between $1:1$ and $1:10$ by satellites that merge on low angular momentum orbits.
 Similarly, \citet{Amorisco2015} showed that shells usually result from more radial merger orbits, while streams are made from merging orbits that are more circular.

-The disruption of (smaller) merging galaxies is a plausible mechanism for the origin of diffuse stellar halo light (DSHL) on all scales, i.e., the component of the outer stellar halo that does not show structures like streams and shells anymore\footnote{It is a possibility that these structures are still present but below the detection limits.} \citep[e.g.,][]{Zolotov2009,Cooper2013,Cooper2015}.
+The disruption of (smaller) merging galaxies is a plausible mechanism for the origin of diffuse stellar halo light (DSHL) on all scales, i.e., the component of the outer stellar halo that does not show structures like streams and shells anymore\footnote{It is possible that these structures are still present but below the detection limits.} \citep[e.g.,][]{Zolotov2009,Cooper2013,Cooper2015,Longobardi2018,Hartke2018}.
+Also, the characteristics of the stellar halo age distribution of the Milky-Way are best reproduced as being formed by the accretion of small satellite galaxies of ${\sim}\,10^{9.5}\Msun$ \citep{Carollo2018}.
 For galaxy clusters, the DSHL is well studied in the form of the intra-cluster light \citep[e.g.,][]{Mihos2005,Alamo2017,Montes2018}, and cosmological simulations of galaxy clusters have shown that merger events are the key contributors for the build-up of the diffuse stellar component in these clusters \citep[see][and references therein]{Murante2007}.
 For galaxies, the DSHL is dominated by the disruption of satellites with a stellar mass of ${\sim}\,10^{8.5}\Msun$, and its properties are defined by the corresponding merger history \citep{Purcell2007}.
 It can extend up to a few hundreds of $\mathrm{kpc}$ \citep{Zolotov2009}.

 This diffuse DSHL (as well as other stellar features in the outskirts of galaxies indicating recent merger events) has recently come back into focus of galaxy research with big surveys for both early-type (e.g., MATLAS \citep{Duc2015} and VEGAS \citep{Spavone2017}) and late-type galaxies (e.g., Dragonfly \citep{Merritt2016} and GHOSTS \citep{Radburn2011,Monachesi2016}), finding extended stellar halos around most galaxies, although some late-type galaxies have been found to show no or barely any signs of an extended stellar halo component \citep{Merritt2016, Streich2016}.
 Using full cosmological simulations, \citet{Pillepich2014} and \citet{Remus2017} showed that the shape of the diffuse outer stellar halo correlates with the accretion history and the total mass of a galaxy, thus providing insight into the details of a galaxy's formation.